Compressed carbon dioxide energy storage: Energy Dome

-The start-up company Energy Dome built a 2.5 MW/4 MWh demonstrator plant in Sardinia, for the Italian utility company A2A, which came into operation in June 2022.
-Construction of a standardised 20 MW/200 MWh energy storage unit started at the same site, in conjunction with wind energy engineering group Ansaldo.
-The company claims a round trip efficiency of 75% and a projected cost of EUR 220/kWh of storage capacity, which was half that of lithium-ion battery in 2023.
+The start-up company Energy Dome built a 2.5 MW/4 MWh demonstrator plant in Ottana Sardinia, for the Italian utility company A2A, which came into operation in June 2022.
+The company claims a round trip efficiency of 75% and a projected cost of EUR 220/kWh of storage capacity, which was half that of lithium-ion battery in 2023, when Energy Storage News reported that it may be "a cheaper form of energy storage than lithium-ion batteries".

+Construction of a standardised 20 MW/200 MWh energy storage unit started at the same site, in conjunction with thermal power station engineering group Ansaldo Energia.
+The 20 MW facility started operating in July 2025.

+During 2025 a 1600 MWh storage plant is planned in Laihia, Finland, by EPV Energia.
+The investment proposal is in impact assessment stage and up for approval in 2027.